-Financial facts may have parenthetical explanations which provide additional information descriptive information.
+Financial facts may have parenthetical explanations which provide additional descriptive information about the fact.
 Parenthetical explanations may take the form of footnotes, meaning an additional piece of information printed at the bottom of a page of a financial report.

 2.9.
 Characteristics of a financial fact may be related